solo-io/supergloo/docs/content/setup/cluster_registration/enterprise_cluster_registration.md

 ## Register A Cluster

 In order to identify a cluster as being managed by Gloo Mesh Enterprise, we have to *register* it in our installation.
-Registration ensures we are aware of the cluster, and we have properly configured a remote relay agent to talk to the local relay server.
+Registration ensures we are aware of the cluster, and we have properly configured a remote relay *agent* to talk to the local relay *server*.
 In this example, we will register our remote cluster with Gloo Mesh Enterprise running on the management cluster.

 ### Register with `meshctl`